Vista Drug Crime Lawyers

 Despite changes in the criminalization of certain drugs in California, our state still has strict laws on what people can legally possess, use, distribute, and cultivate.
 Even possessing small amounts of illegal drugs or illegal use of prescription medication can result in steep fines, probation, jail time, mandatory drug treatment, loss of professional licenses/driver's licenses, and seizure of assets and properties.
 In addition, there are still federal laws that every California resident must abide by.
 If convicted of a drug crime, you face a long list of penalties depending on the type of drug and the quantity.

-Whether you are facing charges of possession, distribution, trafficking, sale, or another related charge, contact a Vista drug crime defense attorney at jD LAW.
+Whether you are facing charges of possession, distribution, trafficking, sale, or another related charge, contact a Vista drug crime defense attorney at jD Law Criminal Defense Attorneys.
 Attorney James N. Dicks is a board-certified criminal law expert with the credentials and experience to effectively fight your charges in state or federal court.
 No drug crime is too complex for our legal team to handle.
 Call our office at (760) 630-2000 to discuss your case in a free consultation.

 He was able to ease my fears from the first meeting.